List of Star Wars creatures: K'lor Slugs

+Koriena

-KorienaKoriena are striped canines that hunt in packs and are similar to wolves.
+Koriena are striped canines that hunt in packs and are similar to wolves.

+Kouhun

-KouhunKouhun are centipede-like creatures with stingers and teeth.
+Kouhun are centipede-like creatures with stingers and teeth.
 They live on Mimban and Indoumodo.
 As well, giant kouhuns live in the swamps of Naboo and shoot poison puffs at their prey.

+Kowakian monkey-lizards

-Kowakian monkey-lizardsKowakian monkey-lizards are small, hairy creatures with large ears, beaks and tails, and stand approximately two feet (60 cm) tall.
+Kowakian monkey-lizards are small, hairy creatures with large ears, beaks and tails, and stand approximately two feet (60 cm) tall.
 They are small, semi-intelligent creatures from the planet Kowak.

+Krakanas

-KrakanasKrakanas are aquatic creatures that live on Mon Calamari.
-They are similar to giant octopi, in that they have many tentacles; however, each tentacle ends in a large razor-sharp pincer.
+Krakanas are aquatic creatures that live on Mon Calamari.
+They are similar to giant octopuses, in that they have many tentacles; however, each tentacle ends in a large razor-sharp pincer.

+Krykna

-KryknaKrykna are large, pale-white six-legged arachnoid arthropods native to the planet Atollon, large enough to be aggressively dangerous to humans, but repelled by sensor marker technology.
+Krykna are large, pale-white six-legged arachnoid arthropods native to the planet Atollon, large enough to be aggressively dangerous to humans, but repelled by sensor marker technology.
 These spiders closely resemble the Knobby White Spider (above) from the planet Dagoba.
 They can be found in chapter ten of The Mandalorian.

+Kybuck

-KybuckKybucks are fast, grassland-inhabiting ungulates that inhabit Kashyyyk.
+Kybucks are fast, grassland-inhabiting ungulates that inhabit Kashyyyk.
 These swift mammals use the tall grasses of their native grasslands to hide from would-be predators, although they are capable of outrunning most predators anyway, being able to perform magnificent acrobatic jumps while running up to 90 kilometers per hour.
 Male Kybucks have short horns on the top of their heads, and different species can be told apart by horn variations.